libor-m/ngs-course/site/08-var-quality.rst

 And a bit of guidance here:

 - create a new project directory in your ``projects``
+- you will create 3 different files (one for teh first 6 columns, one for the read depths and one for the variant type)
 - get rid of the comments (they start with ``#``, that is ``^#`` regular expression)
 - filter lines based on chromosomes (``grep -e 'chr1\s' -e 'chrZ\s'``)
 - extact the first 6 columns (``cut -f1-6``)
 - extract ``DP`` column (``egrep -o 'DP=[^;]*' | sed 's/DP=//'``)
 - check each line for ``INDEL`` (``awk '{if($0 ~ /INDEL/) print "INDEL"; else print "SNP"}'``)
-- check if all files you are about to merge have the same length ``wc -l data/*.txt``
+- check if all files you are about to merge have the same length ``wc -l data/*.tsv``
 - merge the data (columns) before loading to R (``paste file1 file2 file3 > file_combined``)

 .. pull-quote:: Good luck!
 (We will help you;)